Community-Based Rehabilitation: A quick guide

 Community-Based Rehabilitation (CBR) was originally envisaged as a low-cost way of providing rehabilitation to children with disabilities in rural areas.
 Since its adoption by the World Health Organisation (WHO) in 1978, CBR has developed into so much more.
 It is no longer just about the medical rehabilitation of individuals, but also about improving the general well-being and livelihoods of both people with disabilities and the communities they live in.

-CBR gets parents, neighbours, friends, teachers, and employers involved in an attempt to drive disability-inclusive development using whatever infrastructure there is.
+CBR gets parents, neighbors, friends, teachers, and employers involved in an attempt to drive disability-inclusive development using whatever infrastructure there is.

 Health services, school, vocational training, employment, political participation: Community-Based Rehabilitation connects the dots which make a happier society.